groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

 }
 ```

+The good
+- all of the above
+- The VM can decide if the exception is catchable _before_ unwinding the stack.
+The bad
+- No language type support yet.
 Open Questions:
  - Is there a separate typing environment for looking up things on rhs of :
     - This is the case for typescript
- - Allow anything other than type literal (type name), maybe expression evaluating
-   to a type?
+ - Allow anything other than type literal (type name), maybe expression evaluating to a type?

-Other (existing?) solutions:
+## ES5/6 Compatible Solutions

- - pattern match on the return value (return null, undefined, or Error in exceptional
+- "pattern match" on the return value (return null, undefined, or Error in exceptional
   cases assuming that these are not valid entries in collection)
 - take a callback (function(err, result) {....})
   - people would expect callback to invoke async even if result is sync (keep zalgo contained)

 In order to minimize your program operating in an unknown state: